Today, we know a lot more than we did decades ago about how children learn to read. Thanks to research on the science of reading, we can use

 five pillars of reading instruction: phonemic awareness, phonics, vocabulary, fluency, and comprehension.
 But finding that balance in busy classrooms is easier said than done.
 And some educators say they

 feel unprepared to teach all aspects of literacy, especially phonics.

 With the right training, structured literacy can help you explicitly and systematically teach all areas of literacy in an engaging way.

 How do I get started with structured literacy in my classroom?

 You may be thinking that your school’s literacy curriculum doesn’t include these components, or that your teacher preparation program didn’t cover literacy instruction in great depth.
 Don’t worry — there are several things you can do.

 First and foremost, advocating for quality professional learning opportunities can help you and your colleagues feel you have the resources and support you need.

-You can also try teaching strategies to augment your reading program or curriculum, one step at a time.
+to augment your reading program or curriculum, one step at a time.
 For example, explore these strategies that include key elements of evidence-based literacy instruction: